AquaticEcoDynamics/Peel_ARC/Data/Isotope/README.md

 The location of all sampling points is shown in the map below, with most being sampled in both summer (February–March 2017) and winter (July–August 2017).
-In addition to the above sampling of sources and receiving waters, high-resolution temporal sampling (24 h continuous measurements) of different forms of nitrogen were carried out at two estuary locations (Figure 5.2) in winter 2017 to assess how tides impacted their distributions.
+In addition to the above sampling of sources and receiving waters, high-resolution temporal sampling (24 h continuous measurements) of different forms of nitrogen were carried out at two estuary locations (see site map below) in winter 2017 to assess how tides impacted their distributions.

 ---